Automattic/wp-e2e-tests/docs/miscellaneous.md

 ## List of wrapper repos & friends

 Wrapper repo is basically the same Main repo but with parameterized `./run.sh` command which provide variety of ways to run the tests.
+We set things up this way to make it easy to differentiate build types on Circle CI, for example: [history of WooCommerce e2e test runs](https://circleci.com/build-insights/gh/Automattic/wp-e2e-tests-woocommerce/master).

 1. [Main repo](https://github.com/Automattic/wp-e2e-tests) - Main repo as it is :)
 1. [Canary tests](https://github.com/Automattic/wp-e2e-tests-canary) - `@canary` tagged tests which runs on every Calypso `master` merge